 A Little Dog

-My daughter is crazy about her little dog….a Lassa Po, or something like that.
-Her name is Simba.
+My daughter is crazy about her little dog.
+Her dog’s name is Simba.
 This is another relief/intaglio, with the face in Sterling silver, cut out and the the back blackened with patina.
 I like the twisted bail at the top